prajapathyadwaid/Questify/Readme.md

 - **Number Processing**: Does not handle numerical data or equations.
 - **Table Processing**: Does not process tables or structured data within the PDF.

+## API KEY

+Obtain an API key from Google for Gemini and add it to the API_KEY variable in the BackEnd/data/api.py file.